MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 > Given this delay, what is the probability that the case fails its SLA?
 > Given this supplier behavior, what is the probability of a shipment exception?

-Now Add the Knowledge Graph.
+## Expanding the Ontology of Events with a Knowledge Graph

 The event has an IRI.
 The properties may have IRIs.
 The database, table, column, source system, event type, and property definitions can all be grounded semantically.
 The event is not just the string `"PasswordResetRequested"` or `"InvoiceSubmitted"`.
 It is tied to an enterprise concept.
 That concept may be related to other concepts: authentication, credential recovery, identity risk, payment method, vendor trust, delivery exception, regulated data, privileged access, medical device, financial instrument, or customer distress.